 - Salt and pepper

-- Off heat, add remaining butter to pot and mash with potato masher until smooth.
-Using rubber spatula, fold in remaining buttermilk until absorbed and potatoes are creamy.
+- Off heat, add remaining butter to the pot and mash with a potato masher until smooth.
+Using a rubber spatula, fold in remaining buttermilk until absorbed and potatoes are creamy.
 Season with salt and pepper.
 Serve.

 See More Thanksgiving Posts:

-A crunchy, savory snack to serve with your other appetizers and hors devours
+- A crunchy, savory snack to serve with your other appetizers and hor devours